Provides a configurable limit on the length of comments left in the comment form, with a dynamically updated character count displayed for the user.

 comments.phpwith one or two function calls, as described below

-With just a single line of code -- or none at all -- most themes which support WordPress 2.7 will also support the comment length limit provided by this plugin.
+With just a single line of code -- or none at all -- most themes will support the comment length limit provided by this plugin.
 (Note that themes must include the

 wp_footer() call in order for this plugin -- and many others out there -- to work correctly.)